Judges 17

 - Malachi 2:7-8The priest's lips should keep knowledge...
 But ye are departed out of the way; ye have caused many to stumble at the law.What a true Levite was for (v.
 7) - and the failure of a priesthood that has lost its way.

-- 1 Peter 5:2Feed the flock of God which is among you... not for filthy lucre, but of a ready mind.The warning against the hireling spirit Micah’s priest embodies (v.
-10) - shepherding not for money but willingly.
+- 1 Peter 5:2Feed the flock of God which is among you... not for filthy lucre, but of a ready mind.The warning against the hireling spirit Micah's priest embodies (v.
+10) - true shepherding done willingly, of a ready mind.

 Now Know I That the LORD Will Do Me Good

 - John 4:23-24the true worshippers shall worship the Father in spirit and in truth...
-God is a Spirit: and they that worship him must worship him in spirit and in truth.The true worship Micah’s engineered shrine counterfeits (v.
-13) - offered to God as He is, not as the worshipper prefers.
+God is a Spirit: and they that worship him must worship him in spirit and in truth.The true worship Micah's engineered shrine counterfeits (v.
+13) - offered to God as He is, on the terms He gives.

 - Matthew 15:8-9This people draweth nigh unto me with their mouth... but their heart is far from me.
 But in vain they do worship me.The hollowness of Micah's confidence (v.
 13) - the lips honour God while the heart is elsewhere.